British Columbia is a beautiful part of Canada with green forests, impressive mountains, and a long and rugged coastline.

 Where to stay in Gibsons

-If you decide to spend more than a day on the Sunshine Coast (and once again I recommend that you do;-), what better place to spend the night than a castle?
+If you decide to spend more than a day on the Sunshine Coast (and once again I recommend that you do;-), the lovely Bonniebrook Lodge is a great place to stay.

 6. Grouse mountain